 What do I need for the Check-in?

-In order to check-in for the classes you’ll need your passport or a document with a photograph.
+In order to check-in for the classes you’ll need your passport or a document with your photograph.
 This way we’re able to confirm your registration and hand in your welcome kit!

 Can I take other people to the parties?

 Of course!
-Parties will be open to non-dancers and tickets will be sold on the dance venues.
+Parties will be open to non-dancers and tickets will be sold at the dance venues.